microsoft/skype-sync/README.md

 # Skype Sync SDK

-Skype Sync allows you create shared experiences across different Skype Interviews instances.
+Skype Sync allows you to create shared experiences across different Skype Interviews instances.
 You can use Skype Sync to synchronize experience between sessions.

 ## Getting started